archegos-labs/platform/README.md

 ## EKS

-Next well setup an EKS cluster within the VPC laid out above.
+Next we'll setup an EKS cluster within the VPC laid out above.
 The basics of the setup will look like,

 ![eks-cluster.drawio.svg](eks/docs/eks-cluster.drawio.svg)